bitflags/bitflags/spec.md

 Get a flags value with exactly the bits in `bits` set.

-Prefer `from_bits_truncate` where possible; this method is necessary as a building block, but not intended for end-users.
+Prefer `from_bits_truncate` where possible.
 If `bits` has any unknown bits set then they'll be truncated by any operations on the returned flags type.

 ### `fn from_name`